 PSD2: Secure at the interface with tomorrow’s banking

 With our PSD2-certificates, you can secure your interfaces and systems.
-As one of Europe’s first-ever qualified trust service providers, we offer eIDAS-compliant production and test certificates for PSD2.
+As one of Europe’s first-ever qualified trust service providers, we offer eIDAS-compliant production certificates for PSD2.

 Your advantages at a glance

 PSD2 for fintechs and banks – Key facts at a glance

 The second Payment Services Directive (PSD2) set in motion a revolution in electronic payments.
 Since mid-September 2019, banks in the EU must ensure that third-party providers can access their customer account data and they must provide an interface (API) for this purpose.
 This interface is secured by qualified website authentication certificates (QWACs).
 In return, third-party providers must register with the Federal Financial Supervisory Authority (BaFin).
 In other countries, providers register with the respective banking supervisory authority.
 To access the bank accounts, they also need qualified website certificates or qualified seal certificates (QSeal).
 D-Trust, a subsidiary of the Bundesdruckerei Group, is one of the few qualified trust service providers in Europe to offer these certificates.

 What the new PSD2 directive offers you

 The second Payment Services Directive obliges banks to allow third parties to access their customer account data.
 The PSD2 is opening up enormous opportunities for new providers, but banks too can benefit, for instance, by cooperating with start-ups or expanding their own service portfolio to include these new services.
 There is no doubt that the directive serves open banking and promotes competition.
 However, it also imposes much stricter security requirements on fintechs.